GenesisFR/HowToBecomeGoodAtShooters/README.md

 - swapping to another weapon halfway through a reload will still reload your other weapon
 - swapping to your pistol then to your other primary weapon is faster than swapping between primary weapons
 - targeting a specific brand (6 items) is much better than targeting a specific armor piece (32 items)
+- the Cool Skills and Scavenged Skills directives can be bypassed by deconstructing skills while using the Rigger backpack
 - the Cool Skills directive doesn't affect deployed skills
 - the crossbow can one shot Razorback's grates in the Dark Hours raid
 - the EMP grenade has a fixed ~11s duration, regardless of skill tiers or attributes (TODO: check if status effects can increase its duration)
 - the flamethrower's stream bypasses warhounds' health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single warhound
-- the Scavenged Skills directive can be bypassed with the Rigger backpack
 - the Survivalist medkit acts as a sphere so you can heal people above/below you
 - when medkitting with the fragile armor directive, use Perfectly Efficient
-- when your health is depleted, you have a 1-2s buffer (not in PVP) to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage (TODO: test the cooldown duration)
+- when your health is depleted, you have a 1-2s buffer (not in PVP) to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage
 - you can donate resources from the Projects tab on your map
 - you can instantly decon all items marked for junk if you hold TAB while moving the mouse or press SHIFT + TAB
 - you can kill enemies stuck behind doors with the Oxidizer Chem Launcher